Highwoods Properties (NYSE:HIW) Price Target Increased to $47.00 by Analysts at Morgan Stanley

-Highwoods Properties (NYSE:HIW) had its price objective hoisted by Morgan Stanley from $46.00 to $47.00 in a research note released on Friday, Analyst Price Targets reports.
-Morgan Stanley currently has an overweight rating on the real estate investment trust’s stock.
+Highwoods Properties (NYSE:HIW) had its target price raised by Morgan Stanley from $46.00 to $47.00 in a report published on Thursday morning, Benzinga reports.
+The brokerage currently has an overweight rating on the real estate investment trust’s stock.

-A number of other brokerages have also issued reports on HIW.
-Robert W. Baird lowered Highwoods Properties from an outperform rating to a neutral rating and set a $40.00 price target for the company. in a research note on Thursday, January 7th.
-Mizuho raised their price target on Highwoods Properties from $41.00 to $43.00 and gave the stock a buy rating in a research note on Monday, February 22nd.
-Finally, Janney Montgomery Scott raised Highwoods Properties from a neutral rating to a buy rating and set a $43.00 price target for the company in a research note on Thursday, January 14th.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and an average target price of $43.83.
+HIW has been the topic of a number of other reports.
+Mizuho raised their target price on shares of Highwoods Properties from $41.00 to $43.00 and gave the company a buy rating in a research note on Monday, February 22nd.
+Janney Montgomery Scott raised shares of Highwoods Properties from a neutral rating to a buy rating and set a $43.00 target price on the stock in a research note on Thursday, January 14th.
+Finally, Robert W. Baird downgraded shares of Highwoods Properties from an outperform rating to a neutral rating and set a $40.00 target price on the stock. in a research note on Thursday, January 7th.
+One research analyst has rated the stock with a hold rating and six have assigned a buy rating to the company.
+Highwoods Properties presently has an average rating of Buy and a consensus price target of $43.83.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, June 8th.
-Stockholders of record on Monday, May 17th will be given a $0.48 dividend.
-This represents a $1.92 annualized dividend and a dividend yield of 4.39%.
-The ex-dividend date of this dividend is Friday, May 14th.
-Highwoods Properties’s payout ratio is 57.66%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 8th.
+Shareholders of record on Monday, May 17th will be paid a dividend of $0.48 per share.
+This represents a $1.92 annualized dividend and a dividend yield of 4.47%.
+The ex-dividend date is Friday, May 14th.
+Highwoods Properties’s dividend payout ratio (DPR) is presently 57.66%.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-First Trust Advisors LP grew its stake in Highwoods Properties by 1.7% during the 1st quarter.
-First Trust Advisors LP now owns 64,564 shares of the real estate investment trust’s stock worth $3,020,000 after buying an additional 1,105 shares during the last quarter.
-Cubist Systematic Strategies LLC grew its stake in Highwoods Properties by 28.4% during the 3rd quarter.
-Cubist Systematic Strategies LLC now owns 77,438 shares of the real estate investment trust’s stock worth $2,600,000 after buying an additional 17,126 shares during the last quarter.
-Great West Life Assurance Co.
-Can grew its stake in Highwoods Properties by 7.2% during the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 123,864 shares of the real estate investment trust’s stock worth $4,065,000 after buying an additional 8,288 shares during the last quarter.
-Schonfeld Strategic Advisors LLC grew its stake in Highwoods Properties by 161.3% during the 3rd quarter.
-Schonfeld Strategic Advisors LLC now owns 54,050 shares of the real estate investment trust’s stock worth $1,814,000 after buying an additional 33,364 shares during the last quarter.
-Finally, California State Teachers Retirement System grew its stake in Highwoods Properties by 1.9% during the 3rd quarter.
-California State Teachers Retirement System now owns 176,209 shares of the real estate investment trust’s stock worth $5,915,000 after buying an additional 3,242 shares during the last quarter.
-93.18% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently bought and sold shares of the business.
+First Citizens Bank & Trust Co. raised its stake in shares of Highwoods Properties by 3.8% during the first quarter.
+First Citizens Bank & Trust Co. now owns 6,221 shares of the real estate investment trust’s stock worth $267,000 after acquiring an additional 230 shares in the last quarter.
+Westpac Banking Corp grew its holdings in shares of Highwoods Properties by 1.9% in the fourth quarter.
+Westpac Banking Corp now owns 17,254 shares of the real estate investment trust’s stock worth $684,000 after purchasing an additional 320 shares during the last quarter.
+Assetmark Inc. boosted its holdings in Highwoods Properties by 5.3% in the fourth quarter.
+Assetmark Inc. now owns 6,501 shares of the real estate investment trust’s stock valued at $258,000 after acquiring an additional 328 shares in the last quarter.
+Van ECK Associates Corp boosted its holdings in Highwoods Properties by 23.5% in the third quarter.
+Van ECK Associates Corp now owns 3,120 shares of the real estate investment trust’s stock worth $105,000 after acquiring an additional 593 shares in the last quarter.
+Finally, Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. lifted its holdings in shares of Highwoods Properties by 2.4% during the 4th quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 34,366 shares of the real estate investment trust’s stock valued at $1,362,000 after buying an additional 793 shares during the period.
+93.18% of the stock is currently owned by hedge funds and other institutional investors.

 About Highwoods Properties